scrapy/scrapy/docs/intro/overview.rst

 Spider definition inside it and ran it through its crawler engine.

-The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for quotes in *humor* category) and called the default callback method ``parse``, passing the response object as an argument.
+The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for quotes in the *humor* category) and called the default callback method ``parse``, passing the response object as an argument.
 In the ``parse`` callback, we loop through the quote elements using a CSS Selector, yield a Python dict with the extracted quote text and author,